shikhargupta24/shikhargupta24.github.io/README.md

 Shortcomings:
 We were unfortunately unable to fully connect the front end and the backend to be working.
 Had the front-end, and back-end working, but we need to do more research of this issue for the final project.
-We will meet with Professor Zimmeck, for assistance.
+We weren't able to connect the front end with the back end for the events to be fully updated unfortunately.

 ![image](https://github.com/user-attachments/assets/01e08711-94e8-4c6e-bed4-29a69b42b97c)
 ![image](https://github.com/user-attachments/assets/7a4889dc-9891-4eb5-af64-959a15c81072)